JudgeGroovyman/JudgeGroovyman.github.io/WebDesign.md

 17. [Xoops](https://xoops.org) 	"the ideal tool for developing small to large dynamic community websites, intra company portals, corporate portals, weblogs and much more" 26MB #Inmotion
 16. [Modx](https://modx.com/content-management-framework)  "Create any type of content: blogs, landing pages, catalogs, forms, PDFs, dynamically generated CSV downloads" This is for developers who want to make something large and dynamic and looks really good.
 32MB #inmotion
 5. [Ghost](https://ghost.org) 	Open Source Headless CMS "Publish Online and Deliver Newsletters to their audience"	Super easy to install on PC to try it out locally.
 Super difficult to install on a picky Ubuntu linux server.
 I have no interest in a complicated install but at least its free.
 I was wondering if I could use it on my PC or laptop local and use it to publish to a folder that was a local git instance and then push when I'm ready and then go over to the Static Site Generator and do a build (or nightlies or something) 	Update: Node.js require a VPS or dedicated server so thats right out!
 Maybe on DigitalOcean though for just $5/mo
-3. [Typo3](https://typo3.org) Open Source, People have some bad impressions of this #inmotionhosting
+3. [Typo3](https://typo3.org) Open Source, People have some bad impressions of this kind of shitty.
+92MB #inmotionhosting
 6. [Ghost Hosting](https://ghost.org) $29/mo with a beautiful powerful editor.
 No free plan.
 Increased performance, SEO is better, fewer problems with the site.
 7. [Wix](http://wix.com)
 8. [Weebly](https://www.weebly.com)